deevnet/.github/profile/README.md

 ## 🧭 What the Deevnet Platform Enables

-The Deevnet platform is more than infrastructure—it is a foundation for personal, professional, and creative growth.
+The Deevnet platform serves as a foundation for personal, professional, and creative growth.
 It enables:

 - **Professional development in modern infrastructure engineering**
   Hands-on experience with Terraform, Ansible, Packer, Vault, monitoring, PKI, and automated provisioning pipelines.

-- **A portable demo and teaching environment for meetups & workshops**
+- **A portable demo and teaching environment for Meetups & workshops**
-  The dvntm lab supports demonstrations of IaC workflows, Pi clusters, networking concepts, automation pipelines, and hardware/software integrations.
+  The dvntm lab supports on-site demonstrations of IaC workflows, Pi clusters, networking concepts, automation pipelines, and hardware/software integrations.

 - **A controlled sandbox for experimentation and R&D**
   Safely test new infrastructure patterns, network designs, OS images, and hardware integrations without impacting production services.